meshcloud/meshcloud-docs/docs/meshstack.aws.landing-zones.md

     }
     ```

-1. In the administration account create a StackSet with the template you later want to apply to the newly provisioned accounts.
+3. In the administration account create a StackSet with the template you later want to apply to the newly provisioned accounts.
 We need a created StackSet in order to have the ID.
 This might only work if you apply the template to a placeholder account which you can remove again afterwards.
-1. Prepare a [Template](https://aws.amazon.com/cloudformation/aws-cloudformation-templates/) which will setup a **AWSCloudFormationStackSetExecutionRole**.
-This role must allow the adminstration account/Cloud Formation to perform actions on behalf of the users.
+4. Prepare a [Template](https://aws.amazon.com/cloudformation/aws-cloudformation-templates/) which will setup a **AWSCloudFormationStackSetExecutionRole**.
+This role must allow the adminstration account/CloudFormation to perform actions on behalf of the users.
 It must also allow access to all services you plan to use in your Cloud Formation Templates.
-A example role policy could look like:
+A example role policy could look like this:

     ```yml
     AWSTemplateFormatVersion: '2010-09-09'